 By Poulomi Das Jan.
 21, 2018

-BP Singh's CID, the Indian detective series headlined by our favourite trio, ACP Pradyuman, Abhijeet and Daya, has been on air for twenty years now.
-The show's massive popularity was proof of the fact that it was a comedy special ahead of its time.
+After 21 years and over 1500 episodes, BP Singh's CID, the Indian detective series headlined by our favourite trio, ACP Pradyuman, Abhijeet and Daya, will go off-air today.
+The show's massive popularity is proof of the fact that it was a comedy special ahead of its time.

 n 1998, a seemingly innocent phrase uttered by a dashing police officer in a crime show captured the attention of over a billion Indians.